 For the ACS disability prevalences, we extract the variables (B18131_xxx) that correspond to the number of children with and without disability with ratios of less than 0.50, between 0.5 and 0.99, between 1.00 and 1.49, and between 1.50 and 1.99. from the “Age by Ratio of Income to Poverty Level in the Past 12 Months by Disability Status and Type” concept for each state in the 1-year ACS tables between 2016 and 2019.24 Disability prevalence is calculated as the ratio of number of children with disability to total number of children in each income to poverty level category.
-For the NSCH disability prevalences, we scraped the “More complex health care needs” percentage estimates to the answers of the aggregated survey question: “What is the level of complexity of special health care needs (CSHCN)?” for each state, year, and household income level categories of 0-100% FPL and 100-200% FPL.23 Due to the uncertainty in the true prevalence of disability among children who are financially eligible, we average the two public data sources of disability prevalences (ACS and NSCH).
-This same approach is recommend when estimating drug prices for cost-effectiveness analyses using public data.25 For proper combination with the NSCH data, the ACS data in income to poverty ratios of <0.5 and 0.5-1 are aggregated together and ratios of 1-1.5 and 1.5-2 are aggregated together.
+For the NSCH disability prevalences, we scraped the “More complex health care needs” percentage estimates to the answers of the aggregated survey question: “What is the level of complexity of special health care needs (CSHCN)?” for each state, year, and household income level categories of 0-100% FPL and 100-200% FPL.23 Due to the uncertainty in the true prevalence of disability among children who are financially eligible for SSI, we averaged the two public data sources of disability prevalences (ACS and NSCH).
+This same approach is recommended when estimating drug prices for cost-effectiveness analyses using public data.25 For proper combination with the NSCH data, the ACS data in income to poverty ratios of <0.5 and 0.5-1 are aggregated together and ratios of 1-1.5 and 1.5-2 are aggregated together.
 Because higher disability prevalences are correlated with lower family income, it is vital to properly account for subgroup disability prevalences in this manner to not underestimate the overall child SSI participation rates.10,26,27

 Child SSI Participation Estimation